Nonlinear Programming

 Introduction

 Compared with the linear and quadratic expressions and objectives we have discussed in the previous sections, nonlinear programming is more general and can handle a wider range of problems.
-In this section, we will introduce how to use PyOptInterface to formulate and solve structured nonlinear programming problems.
+In this section, we will introduce how to use PyOptInterface to formulate and solve general nonlinear programming problems.

 Note

-from pyoptinterface import nlfunc, ipopt
+from pyoptinterface import nl, ipopt

 model = ipopt.Model()